 How is technology changing risks to children in online gaming spaces?

-At Resolver, we have seen evidence that misogyny is embedded in gaming culture, from casual slurs in voice chats to structural gender imbalances in game development and marketing.
-Viral images and jokes act as ideological vehicles, distorting feminism into a caricature of irrationality or misandry.
+Resolver analysts observe persistent misogyny in gaming culture, from casual slurs in voice chats to structural gender imbalances in development and marketing.
+Viral images and jokes often become ideological vehicles that distort feminism into a caricature of irrationality or misandry.

-These memes do not exist in isolation but are part of what scholars call “networked misogyny”, a pattern of rhetoric and behavior that links disparate online communities, or manospheres, through shared hostility toward women.
-These networks can be found in all corners of the internet, not just in gaming, but the future of gaming is changing and the landscapes in which violence towards women and girls thrives is taking on a new proximal position.
+These memes do not exist in isolation.
+They form part of what scholars call “networked misogyny” — a pattern of rhetoric and behavior that connects disparate online communities through shared hostility toward women.
+These networks operate across the wider internet, not only in gaming spaces.
+As gaming environments become more immersive and interactive, they create new contexts where violence toward women and girls can escalate and feel more proximate.

-Children can now wear headsets that transport them into 360 gaming experiences that provide new levels of thrill and excitement.
-Where they can explore archeological sites in Peru or kayak in Antarctica.
-Providing a new era of increased accessibility and inclusion.
-Whilst these advancements should be celebrated it is essential to consider the emergence of new risks that such technology poses to children.
+Children can now use headsets that transport them into 360-degree gaming experiences, letting them explore archaeological sites in Peru or kayak in Antarctica.
+This provides a new era of increased accessibility and inclusion.
+While these advancements should be celebrated, it is essential to consider the emergence of new risks that such technology poses to children.

-Cases of sexual violence against women and children are now coming to light, and whilst accessibility to haptic suits is scarce due to the current price tag running into the tens of thousands, the future of online harms brings a new era of sexual violence and exploitation that will prove challenging for content moderation and law enforcement.
+Documented cases of sexual harassment and simulated sexual violence in immersive environments are now emerging in research, news and user reports.
+And while accessibility to haptic suits is scarce due to the current price tag running into the tens of thousands, the future of online harms brings a new era of sexual violence and exploitation that will prove challenging for content moderation and law enforcement.

 How can Resolver help gaming platforms ensure safer online spaces?

-Manospheres cater to adolescent vulnerability.
-Especially for young males who may feel isolated and rejected offline.
+Manosphere communities often appeal to adolescents who feel isolated or rejected offline.
 Television series such as Adolescence raise important points of discussion around moderation, safeguarding and education.
-This includes:
+These include:

 Resolver works directly with online platforms to help mitigate such risks by identifying harmful content and harmful actors.
-Only by utilising the knowledge and skills of experts in online harms can platforms not only identify existing risks on platforms, but also emerging trends and the threats such content poses to the most vulnerable in society, children.
+Platforms benefit most when they draw on specialist expertise in online harms to identify existing risks on platforms, and also emerging trends and the threats such content poses to the most vulnerable in society, children.

-The pervasive issue of misogyny and violence in online gaming is not a product of isolated incidents or niche communities—it is a systemic problem embedded within gaming cultures, platforms, and broader digital ecosystems.
+The pervasive issue of misogyny and violence in online gaming are not isolated incidents or niche communities.
+They are systemic problems embedded within gaming cultures, platforms, and broader digital ecosystems.
 As games evolve in complexity and immersion, so too do the risks they pose, particularly to vulnerable adolescents navigating identity, acceptance, and social norms.

-The narrative that “it’s only a game” dangerously dismisses the real-world impact of exposure to toxic content, particularly in shaping attitudes toward women and normalizing harmful behaviors.
+The narrative that “it’s only a game” overlooks the real-world impact of exposure to toxic content, particularly in shaping attitudes toward women and normalizing harmful behaviors.
 Resolver’s work underscores the urgent need for industry accountability, robust moderation, and meaningful collaboration with subject matter experts.